YoungsAppWorkshop/dev-note/study/javascript/FRONTEND_DEVELOPMENT_PROJECTS_WITH_VUE_JS.md

 </script>
 ```

-`defineProps()` returns an object containing all the props’ values.
+`defineProps()` returns an object containing all the props' values.
 We can then access a prop such as items using `props.items` instead within the `script` section, and `items` as usual in the `template` section.

 ### Understanding slots, named slots, and scoped slots